UCTRONICS/WIFI_Camera_Smart_Robot_Car/README.md

 ![Alt text](https://github.com/UCTRONICS/WIFI_Camera_Smart_Robot_Car/blob/master/image/2.png)

-4.If the app remind â€œCanâ€™t connect car!
-Please check Network!â€ Donâ€™t worry, you should check your wifi to ensure you have connected to the â€˜UCTRONICSâ€™ hotspot
+4.If the app remind Can't connect car!
+Please check Network!
+Don't worry, you should check your wifi to ensure you have connected to the UCTRONICS hotspot

 ![Alt text](https://github.com/UCTRONICS/WIFI_Camera_Smart_Robot_Car/blob/master/image/3.png)

-5.As the picture shows the â€˜UCTRONICSâ€™ hotspot
+5.As the picture shows the UCTRONICS hotspot

 ![Alt text](https://github.com/UCTRONICS/WIFI_Camera_Smart_Robot_Car/blob/master/image/4.png)

-6.If connect successful, the app will remind you â€˜Connect successfully!â€™ Now you will see the scene from the carâ€™s camera.
+6.If connect successful, the app will remind you Connect successfully!
+Now you will see the scene from the  camera.
 At the same time, you can operate the joystick on the screen to control the car.
 The left joystick is to control servo and the right joystick is to control the motor.

 ![Alt text](https://github.com/UCTRONICS/WIFI_Camera_Smart_Robot_Car/blob/master/image/5.png)